-Policy 6.10 Ethics and Academic Responsibility
+Policy 6.10 Academic Freedom, Shared Governance, and Academic Responsibility

 Purpose:

-To outline ethical standards of responsibility for faculty members to scholarship, students, colleagues, the university, and the larger community which the university serves.

-Policy Statement:
+Consistent with the Board of Regents, State of Iowa Policy 6.10 and with Section xx of the Faculty Handbook, this policy defines the scope and substance of protections pertaining to faculty members’ academic freedom and participation in shared governance, as well as their academic and ethical responsibilities.

-The basic functions of the university are the advancement and dissemination of learning, the development of critical intelligence, creative talent, aesthetic sensibility and moral awareness in its students, and the training of citizens and professional workers for the society of which the university is a part.
+The basic functions of the university are the advancement and dissemination of knowledge, the development of critical intelligence, creative talent, aesthetic sensibility and moral awareness in its students, and the training of citizens and professional workers for the society of which the university is a part.

-The indispensable condition for the successful discharge of these functions is an atmosphere of intellectual freedom.
-Unless the faculty member is free to pursue the quest for knowledge and understanding, wherever it may lead, and to report and discuss findings, whatever they may be, the university faculty member cannot perform properly.
-The university, therefore, must provide such an atmosphere of intellectual freedom for its faculty.
-The faculty, in turn, must uphold this freedom in all its actions.
+The indispensable condition for the successful discharge of these functions is an atmosphere of academic freedom.
+Unless faculty members arefree to pursue the quest for knowledge and understanding, wherever it may lead, and to report and discuss findings, whatever they may be, the university faculty member cannot perform their duties and fulfill theirresponsibilities.
+The university, therefore, must guarantee academic freedom for its faculty.
+Faculty members, in turn, must uphold this freedom in all their actions and must honor their academic responsibilities .

-Freedom entails responsibilities.
-Every faculty member must accept the responsibilities which are concomitant with the freedom which is enjoyed.
-Those responsibilities are to: (1) scholarship, (2) students, (3) colleagues, (4) the university, and (5) the larger community which the university serves.
+Shared governance is an important component of academic freedom.
+The variety and complexity of tasks performed by the University of Northern Iowa requires interdependence among the Board of Regents, State of Iowa, administration, faculty, staff, students and the larger community.
+This relationship calls for adequate communication among these components and full opportunity for appropriate joint planning and effort.

+Policy

+As further defined below, all faculty, regardless of rank or appointment, shall be entitled to protection of their academic freedom, shall be provided the opportunity to fully participate in shared governance, and shall be expected to fulfill their academic and ethical responsibilities.

-Academic freedom is the freedom to teach both in and outside the classroom and discuss all relevant matters in teaching, Scholarly Responsibilities
+Academic Freedom: Academic freedom is the freedom to teach both in and outside the classroom and in so doing to discuss all matters relevant to the subject, to explore all avenues of scholarship, research, and creative expression, and to speak or write without institutional discipline or restraint on matters of public concern as well as on matters related to professional duties and the functioning of the University, save in response to fundamental violations of professional ethics.

+Shared Governance: The university, as well as individual colleges and departments, shall strive to integrate all faculty into the shared governance of the university consistent with the terms of their contract, and shall protect their academic freedom to voice dissenting opinions in these roles.

+Academic Responsibility:

+Definition: Academic responsibility implies the faithful performance of professional duties and obligations, the recognition of the demands of the scholarly enterprise, and the candor to make it clear that when one is speaking personally on matters of public interest, one is not speaking for the institution.

+Scholarly Responsibilities

 The faculty member's responsibilities to scholarship derive from the university' s commitment to knowledge and the advancement of learning.
 Thus the faculty member must strive to keep abreast of the research and scholarship that is being carried forward.